Sign In to see current Signals.

 Medium-term trend: [See DBA medium-term trend chart]

-A medium-term downtrend had started on May 3, 2018 at 19.54 and reached 17.23 on July 18, 2018.
-DBA lost 2.31 points, or 11.82%, in 10 weeks.
-The chart has formed a Broadening Descending Wedge chart pattern.
-The trend support level is at 16.84 and resistance is at 19.03.
-A Broadening Descending Wedge pattern is considered to be a reversal formation.
-It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
-Use the following link to access a Broadening Descending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Descending Wedge pattern in a medium-term trend.
+A medium-term downtrend had started on April 29, 2014 at 29.41 and reached 16.81 on September 4, 2018.
+DBA lost 12.60 points, or 42.84%, in 227 weeks.
+The chart has formed a Falling Wedge chart pattern.
+The trend support level is at 17.76 and resistance is at 15.73.
+A Falling Wedge is a triangle formation with a noticeable slant to the downside.
+It represents the loss of a downside momentum on each successive low and has a bullish bias.
+The Falling wedge usually marks a reversal in a downtrend.
+In an uptrend a falling wedge is considered to be a continuation pattern.
+Use the following link to access a Falling Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Wedge pattern in a medium-term trend.

 Weekly Technical Indicators: [See DBA weekly technical indicators chart]

-Weekly Williams' Percentage Range and Lane's Stochastic are strongly oversold.
-Use the Technical Stock Screener to see the list of stocks with weekly strongly oversold Williams' Percentage Range and Lane's Stochastic.
+Weekly Williams' Percentage Range is oversold.
+Use the Technical Stock Screener to see the list of stocks with weekly oversold Williams' Percentage Range.
+During the last week, weekly Lane's Stochastic main line (%K) has rallied above the oversold signal line (%D).
+Such crossover is considered a bullish signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following links to access Lane's Stochastic and Williams' Percentage Range help.

 The weekly MACD line is below its signal line since June 8, 2018.
 This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is relatively high, but getting smaller.
-It indicates that the current medium-term downtrend is still strong, and momentum is beginning to wane.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term downtrend is getting weak.
 Use the following link to access a MACD help.